Can I Attend Church Even If I Don't Believe in God?

 You just have to show up.

-The Christian faith — at its core — is actually built on the idea that people come to God exactly as they are, not after they've earned the right to.
+The Christian faith is actually built on the idea that people come to God exactly as they are, not after they've earned the right to.
 That's not a marketing line.
 It's the actual message.
 It's what makes the Gospel so different than every other religion on the planet.

 So a church that requires you to have it all figured out before walking in the door has kind of missed the point of its own belief system.